model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 ```

 Now, let's say the user wants to produce an HTML report of the coverage results.
-They will have to use the `--report` command for that:
+They will have to use the `--report` option for that:

 ```sh
 cargo kani cov --report my-coverage/default.kanimap -format=html -instr-profile=my-coverage.kanicov -o coverage-report